MindK product academy

 • Checkout service.

-Each of these microservices has its own business logic.
-It can also have its own database, best suited to the service’s needs.
+Each microservice has its own business logic and database best suited to the service’s needs.
 You can build each service independently of others, using the best technologies for the specific task.
 These services communicate with the help of Application Programming Interfaces (API instances) or queuing systems like Apache Kafka.
 The microservice approach has many benefits that make it our go-to choice for SaaS applications.

 Microservice architecture benefits and drawbacks

-Auto-scaling: container orchestration vs serverless architecture (Function as a Service)
+Container orchestration vs serverless autoscaling (Function as a Service)

 Scalability is critical for SaaS apps.
 A traditional enterprise application might have up to 100 users.
 For such a small number, you could design a single API instance to route requests from the UI to your database and back.